n42r/n42r.github.io/_posts/2026-09-23-the-toolbox-reflex.md

 And does that new problem actually need another category of tooling?

+---

-Most of this comes from one project, in one environment.
+Most of this comes from fifteen years of building and leading technical work, most recently in the AI cycle.
 I suspect the pattern looks different from where you're standing.

 Over the next few weeks, I'm talking to engineers, architects, technical leaders and founders about where AI is genuinely creating leverage in their work, where it's mostly adding complexity, and how the role of technical leaders is changing as AI takes on more of the implementation.
 I'm not looking for agreement — I'm looking for the observations that don't match mine.

+I'll publish a synthesis of what I hear — the patterns, disagreements and surprises.

+It's also how I'm exploring my consulting practice: understanding real problems before deciding too narrowly what the answer should be.

 If you've been working through similar questions, I'd like to compare notes.